Voices from the cancer frontline: An open letter from Perci Health in response to the National Cancer Plan for England

 Thank you and congratulations on publishing the much anticipated National Cancer Plan for England.
 The compassion and empathy contained both within your foreword and that of Ashley Dalton, as professionals and former cancer patients, is greatly admired here at Perci Health.

 As you also state in your foreword, when it comes to implementing this plan, there truly is no time to waste.
-Dr. Anthony Cunliffe, a practising GP and Macmillan Cancer Support’s National Lead Medical Adviser and Clinical Adviser for London, describes it like this: ‘Right now, cancer care in the UK is failing far too many people.’
+Dr. Anthony Cunliffe, a practising GP and Macmillan Cancer Support’s National Lead Medical Adviser, describes it like this: ‘Right now, cancer care in the UK is failing far too many people.’

 Cancer is no longer a rare or isolated event, it’s an increasing, population-wide healthcare challenge.
 Macmillan’s latest analysis reveals that someone in the UK is diagnosed with cancer every 75 seconds, with nearly 1,200 people facing life-changing news every single day.
 Behind each diagnosis is a ripple effect, impacting families, workplaces, communities and the healthcare system at large.